 Simply grind something else in it that will absorb the oils and odors without adding any of its own.
 Chowhound escondido123 recommended a piece of bread.
 Meanwhile, chileheadmike suggested kosher salt, and scubadoo97 spoke up for instant white rice—but make sure it’s instant (parboiled) rice, not regular rice, or it might break your grinder, according to chefj.
 Sugar also works well to absorb oils and odors, whether from coffee or other spices, ellabee said.

-Hamilton Beach Fresh Grind Coffee Grinder, $15.85 on Amazon
+Hamilton Beach Fresh Grind Coffee Grinder, $16.99 from Amazon

 A super-affordable blade-style model that's a best-seller on Amazon.

-OXO Brew Conical Burr Coffee Grinder, $99.95 on Amazon
+OXO Brew Conical Burr Coffee Grinder, $99.95 from Amazon

 CNET's pick for best burr grinder based on performance and price.